Julia123-web/BreweryDB-API/README.md

 #  👉🏼 The firt button of Beers if you click you will see the Names of the beers, Description, if is Organic or not.

-#  👉🏼 The seconnd button of Beers Location if you click you will see Beer city, Region and Locality.
+#  👉🏼 The second button of Beers Location if you click you will see Beer city, Region and Locality.